AMSUCF/HumanitiesAISyllabus/weekten.md

             in GitHub Desktop.
 This will allow you to start editing files in VS Code.

-        3.  **Save the JSON File to the Repository Folder**: In VS Code, create a new file called sci_fi_books.json in the repository folder.
-Copy the JSON data you generated earlier and paste it into this file.
-Save the file.
+        3.  **Save the JSON File to the Repository Folder**: Copy the JSON data file you generated earlier and paste it into the repository folder.
+Check the file in VS Code to confirm.

         4.  **Create an HTML File**: In the same repository folder, create a new file called index.html.
 This file will be used to hold the output for displaying book recommendations and handling user ratings.
+Copy and paste your final recommendation system code.
+You might need to replace it multiple times to get everything to work, using the debugging process discussed above.

         5.  **Commit and Push Changes**: Go back to GitHub Desktop, and you should see the new files you created.
 Write a commit